loafey/zippy/readme.md

 If a job is recursive (i.e a job that spawns more jobs), these new jobs get flagged as recursive.
-If there are no workers available when a recursive job is submitted a new thread (refered to as rescue threads in the documentation) will be spawned to handle this job, instead of being put in the backlog.
+If there are no workers available when a recursive job is submitted using `spawn_rec` a new thread (refered to as rescue threads in the documentation) will be spawned to handle this job, instead of being put in the backlog.
 This is done to avoid deadlocks where all workers are waiting on some other worker to clean up the backlog.

+You can also use `spawn` instead, as to minimize the need for creating new threads.
+If there are no workers available when `spawn` is called it will simply execute the job on the current thread.
+Rescue threads can still be spawned when using `spawn` but they will be rarer when compared to using `spawn_rec`.

 ```rs
 // A very expensive version of Fibonacci